yongkangchen/toynet/README.md

 # toynet
-A simple event-driven I/O for Lua
+A simple event-driven I/O for Lua, coroutine based.

+Support epoll and kevent